MezMerrit/AU-School-Handwriting-Fonts/QLD-School-Fonts/readme.md

 ## Ongoing Development ##

-Design work for Precursive and Small Caps has been completed and is currently awaiting a team member to implement.
+Design work for the Precursive variation has been completed and is currently awaiting a team member to implement.

 - - - -